nxame/awesome/README.md

 - [rematch/rematch](https://github.com/rematch/rematch) - The Redux Framework
 - [rossmoody/svg-gobbler](https://github.com/rossmoody/svg-gobbler) - Open source browser extension for finding, editing, exporting, optimizing, and managing SVG content.
 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
 Works with your favorite frameworks.
 Open Source.
 Open Code.
+- [siddharthvaddem/openscreen](https://github.com/siddharthvaddem/openscreen) - Create stunning demos for free.
+Open-source, no subscriptions, no watermarks, and free for commercial use.
+An alternative to Screen Studio.
 - [siemens/ix](https://github.com/siemens/ix) - Siemens Industrial Experience is a design system for designers and developers, to consistently create the perfect digital experience for industrial software products.
 - [sindresorhus/type-fest](https://github.com/sindresorhus/type-fest) - A collection of essential TypeScript types
 - [six-group/six-webcomponents](https://github.com/six-group/six-webcomponents) - Ready to use Web Components in alignment with the SIX Corporate Styleguide